andydunstall/piko/docs/manage/configure.md

 ## Server

-A Pico server node is run using `pico server`.
-It has the following
+The Pico server is run using `pico server`.
+It has the following configuration:
-configuration:
 ```
 proxy:
     # The host/port to listen for incoming proxy HTTP requests.